Shantanu990/DS_Project_MMR_Prediction/README.md

 **Tools and libraries used**: Software: Python, Power BI, Excel; Libraries: xgboost, sklearn, pandas, numpy, matplotlib, shap; Regression models: XGBRegressor, Random Forest, Linear Regression; Scalers: Minmax scaler, Standard scaler

 **Results & Assessment**:
 - The predictive model was tested on 20% of the dataset, comprising 106,096 samples.
 The results demonstrate a significant improvement in profitability and prediction accuracy.
-A substantial 42.02% reduction was achieved in cases where the predicted MMR value exceeded the sale price, mitigating potential losses.
+A substantial **42.02% reduction was achieved in cases where the predicted MMR value exceeded the sale price**, mitigating potential losses.
 - The average deviation between selling price and MMR saw a remarkable shift from -$153.09 (using Original MMR) to $634.97 (using Predicted MMR 2) within the tested samples, indicating a substantial improvement in average profit margin.
 - MAE of 88.38 indicates a minimal deviation in predicted values, especially given the large-scale values of MMR.
 - While the RMSE of 860.98 is notably higher than MAE, which indicates there are some extreme outlier cases in the prediction.
-- An R-squared value of 0.9909 confirms that the model is highly accurate at predicting the target value, based on the provided input features.
+- An **R-squared value of 0.9909** confirms that the model is highly accurate at predicting the target value, based on the provided input features.
+- **SHAP analysis** of the predicted value shows that the risk score serves as intended to adjust the original MMR downward, but by a modest range of influence

 **Next steps for improving the predictive model**:
 Following strategies can be used to further improve the predictive model: